Indiana Speech Pathology State License Guide

 Speech Pathology Initial Licensure for Indiana

-According to ASHA, Indiana speech pathology licensure candidates must successfully complete the following criteria before license verification:
+According to ASHA, Indiana speech pathology licensure candidates must meet the following requirements for initial licensure in Indiana:

 Speech Language Pathology Licensure Exemptions for Indiana